filipemtz/testr/README.md

 Install docker by following the instructions in the [documentation](https://docs.docker.com/engine/install).
 The common commands are given in the specific section below.

-Build the docker image used by the autojudge:
+Build the docker image used by the autojudge with the following instruction.
+Feel free to try and change the Dockerfile in data/docker_imgs/base to further install things.

 ```
 # linux